 3. Man-in-the-middle (MiTM) attacks

 The meaning of the ''Man-in-the-middle'' (MiTM) attack is that the attacker ''passes'' the victim's web traffic (perhaps by changing the DNS server settings or the host's file on the victim’s machine) ''through myself."
-While the victim believes that he works directly, for example, with the website of his bank, the traffic passes through the attacker's intermediate node, which thus receives all the data sent by the user (bank’s login credentials, password, PIN, etc.)
+While the victim believes that he works directly, for example, with the bank's website, the traffic passes through the attacker's intermediate node, which thus receives all the data sent by the user (bank’s login credentials, password, PIN, etc.)

 Hire proven specialist in cybersecurity

 Trust security to professionals.
 Check out why we're good.

 "Clickjacking" — aka "click hijacking," aka "user interface spoofing," aka "iframe overlay" — allows a hacker to perform a click on a site on behalf of a visitor.
 How do they do it?
 The attacker creates a page with carefully placed visual elements.
 A transparent iframe is placed on top.
 The user temptingly clicks on these elements but is actually unknowingly clicking on an element on another page.
 The whole trick is transparency so that the "victim" interacts with a user interface element that he simply does not see.

 There are many techniques.
 Here are some examples of how attackers can use various methods to trick a user:

 - The attacker creates an invisible iframe (transparent overlay) on top of the malicious page and loads the tool page into this overlay.
 The malicious page contains a visual element that lures the user into clicking.
 For example, it could be a graphic element that looks like a video player with a play button in the middle.
 The user clicks on the play symbol, but because of the overlay, he clicks on a UI element on the tool page.